Green Futures Conservation relates to our conservation research programmes.

-This will provide long term conservation solutions within the Walker Bay region, protecting vegetation types threatened by the spread of exotic invasive tree species, illegal ploughing for agriculture, over-harvesting of wild flowers and too frequent fires.
+This will provide long term conservation solutions within the Walker Bay region, protecting vegetation types threatened by the spread of alien invasive plant species, illegal ploughing for agriculture, over-harvesting of wild flowers and too frequent fires.

-We strive to eradicate alien vegetation in the Walker Bay Fynbos Conservancy to protect indigenous diversity, protect our natural water sources and rivers, manage wildfire risk, and to provide employment.
+We strive to eradicate alien invasive plant species in the Walker Bay Fynbos Conservancy to protect indigenous diversity, protect our natural water sources and rivers, manage wildfire risk, and to provide employment.

 Exotic invasive tree species are cleared from Grootbos Private Nature Reserve and surrounding properties of the Walker Bay Fynbos Conservancy.

-The Green Futures Conservation Team embarked on the first entomological survey at Grootbos in 2018 to grow our knowledge of the insect species on Grootbos and the Walker Bay Fynbos Conservancy.
+The Green Futures Conservation and Research Team began the first entomological survey at Grootbos in 2018 to advance our knowledge of our ecology on Grootbos and the Walker Bay Fynbos Conservancy.

 WALKER BAY FYNBOS CONSERVANCY

 The Grootbos Foundation works closely with property owners and stakeholders throughout the Walker Bay region to preserve the surrounding unique biodiversity.
 In 1999 the Walker Bay Fynbos Conservancy was created to actively protect the region’s fynbos.

 The Conservancy includes over 20 000 hectares, and works to further the conservation of fauna and flora in the region.